 Honorary doctorates are often awarded by prestigious universities such as Harvard or Oxford.
 They are often given to those who have either made contributions to a certain field, or more commonly as a "thank you" to those who have made large donations to the institution.
 Some famous examples of Honorary Doctors are Microsoft founder Bill Gates, the Italian opera signer Luciano Pavarotti, and Bollywood actor Akshay Kumar, to name a few.

 But honorary doctoral degrees can also be awarded by organizations like Los Angeles Development Church & Institute.
 These are called ecclesiastical honorary degrees, and are awarded in disciplines related to metaphysics and religion.
 A recipient of an ecclesiastical honorary doctoral degree can use the title of Doctor Honoris Causa just as the recipient of an honorary degree from Yale University, for example.
 Similarly, our honorary degrees are given in appreciation of a donation.
-This is exactly the service that we offer: if you make a small donation of $89 to our institute, we will award you an honorary doctorate degree.
+This is exactly the service that we offer: if you make a small contribution to our institute, we will award you an honorary doctorate degree.

 "In the arena of human life, the honors and rewards fall to those who show their good qualities in action."